-Social media has evolved more rapidly than any other marketing platform in history and things show no sign of slowing down anytime soon.
+Social media is an important part of your hotel marketing strategy.
+It has evolved more rapidly than any other marketing platform in history and things show no sign of slowing down anytime soon.

 As a hotel, the thought of establishing a social media presence from the ground up can be daunting.
 Where does one even get started?
 And, even for seasoned social media pros, concocting creative and engaging social content can seem exhausting.

 Well, fret no more.
 We collaborated internally and with several of our hotel social media clients to compile a complete list of social media post ideas.
 No, not every single idea will resonate well with every single audience on every single platform.
 However, these ideas will make it much easier to fill in your content calendar throughout the year with engaging content that is relevant to your hotel and your audience.